youngkaneda/DemeterWatch/paper/paper.md

 implementation becomes exposed, and other parts of the code can directly alter its behavior, reducing the cohesion of the software.
 This coupling between components can cause critical problems in the development cycle, increasing the costs of its evolution and maintenance.
-This work presents DemeterWatch, a tool to identify a specific case of coupling violations inside Java projects source code.
+This paper presents DemeterWatch, a tool to identify a specific case of coupling violations inside Java projects source code.

 # Statement of need

-One of the pillars of software engineering is the pursuit of continuous improvement of processes and practices, incorporating feedback and learnings throughout the software lifecycle.
+One of the pillars of software engineering is the pursuit of continuous improvement of processes and practices, incorporating feedback and lessons throughout the software lifecycle.
 Proper documentation, efficient team collaboration, and ensuring quality are fundamental elements for success in this type of project.
 Additionally, the rapid evolution of technology requires software engineering professionals to stay up-to-date